A Law of Data Reconstruction for Random Features (and Beyond): Problem setup

-\end{assumption} To guarantee that the RF model interpolates the data, it suffices that $p \gg n$ \citep{mmm2022, wang2024deformed}.
+\begin{assumption}[Over-parameterization] We consider a data dimensionality regime where $n = O(d)$, and an over-parameterized model with \end{assumption} To guarantee that the RF model interpolates the data, it suffices that $p \gg n$ \citep{mmm2022, wang2024deformed}.
 The stronger over-parameterization requirement in Eq.\ (\ref{eq:overparameterization}) was shown to be both necessary \citep{bubeck2021a} and, in some settings, sufficient \citep{bombari2023universal} to achieve \emph{smooth} interpolation.
 We focus on the regime $n = O(d)$, which includes the popular proportional regime $n = \Theta(d)$ as well as the regime where $n$ is a fixed constant (independent of $d, p$).
 We expect our results to be generalizable also to $n\gg d$ \citep{mmm2022, hu2024asymptotics, pandit2024universality}.